freenas/freenas-docs/userguide/plugins.rst

    Updating an Installed Plugin

-Click the "OK" button to start the download and installation of the latest version of the plugin.
-Once the update is complete, the entry for the plugin will be refreshed to show the new version number and the "Update" button will disappear.
+Click the :guilabel:`OK` button to start the download and installation of the latest version of the plugin.
+Once the update is complete, the entry for the plugin will be refreshed to show the new version number and the :guilabel:`Update` button will disappear.

 .. _Uploading Plugins: